marctorsoc/lingua-quest/README.md

 # Pending work

+- add a reading mode, where no need to guess
 - Implement filter in Library
     - select movies / books
     - select learning lang
     - select known lang
 - hide back, home controls
 - fix repeat for last round
 - Find Picker with lower width in Android
 - Add modal to select what data to reset, and what data to load